zoeyz5/Final-project-cs10-RPG/README.md

 When you don’t know which icon represents what, just use the helper in the game
 5)	Loading
 You can also load your progress in our game so you don’t need to start again next time.

+1. Various lists
+We use various lists and dictionaries to store our variables and take the adventages of the dictionary to speed up the program.
+We use list in the list to store more information, the items in the list of list will naturally form the index so they are very useful to represent the position and the items.
+For example, we put all the positions a player can reach in a map in a list so we can directly predicate whether a player can go there or not(the place one can go is represented by "0", and the place one can't go is represented by "1"
+2.	variables
+The basic ones are playerx and playery, all of our map systems are based on these two variables. we have different variables for the enemies and player, and each of them has different variables like HP, MP, ATK, DEF...etc.
+Although we didn't learn class in lecture we try to use this in our program. the player's variables are global ones because we need to use they all the time. we end the script pf the enemies once their HP is lower or equals to 0, so we can continu our game. we also have some variables that not directly affect the battle system but helping items like gold.
+Player can use gold to buy the portions.
+3.scripts
+Initially, We have many scripts in the program because there are many options of actions.
+We separate each scene to avoid making a mess.
+Some of the scripts are used for settings and some of them are used for operation and some contains both.
+Some are more functional while some are more expressive force that helps the game to reach the aesthetics effect to accomplish an entire game.
+With a main script that is running for most of the time and contact with other scripts by something that is very similar to the broadcasting in Snap!, all the sprites are linked together and interact well with each other.
+With the same idea we call another fuction when the other is operating so we don't need to boardcast.